 Culture is an umbrella term that encompasses the social behaviour and norms found in human societies, as well as the knowledge, beliefs, arts, laws, customs, capabilities, and habits of the individuals in these groups.
 A product of multiple and diverse factors ranging from history and geography to climate and socioeconomic interactions with the outside world, a country’s culture manifests itself in all facets of a society’s daily life—food, shelter, clothing, ideas and beliefs, entertainment, etc.

-No society or culture remains static over time; it keeps on changing under the requirements of the stage of its technological and economic development accompanied by attendant structural and institutional changes.
-The same is the case with Pakistan, home to over 15 major ethnic groups that differ in physical features, customs, dress, food, music, etc. It is a melting pot of South Asian, Central Asian, Western Asian, Middle Eastern, and European influences brought by foreign invasions and trade relations.
+No society or culture remains static over time; it keeps on changing under the requirements of the stage of its technological and economic development, accompanied by attendant structural and institutional changes.
+The same is the case with Pakistan, home to over 15 major ethnic groups that differ in physical features, customs, dress, food, music, etc. It is a melting pot of South Asian, Central Asian, Western Asian, Middle Eastern, and European influences brought about by foreign invasions and trade relations.
 However, it is strongly shaped by Islam since it first came to the region in AD 700.

 This cultural evolution has been influenced, like all other cultures, by several drivers of historical development; here are the six main sources of our cultural heritage.

 1. Indus State Heritage

 Pakistan is the inheritor of the world’s earliest urban civilization, the Indus Valley Civilization which started around 5500 BCE and lasted until around 1500 BCE.
 Known for their extensive use of bronze, they developed new techniques in handicrafts and built their cities using the grid system with roadside drainage systems and multi-story houses made with bricks.
 Consequently, like every other ancient civilization, the Indus Valley Civilization has left rich legacies in all the regions of Pakistan, providing a solid common foundation for the evolution of national culture.